00 days

 Mission

 Canine Companions provides children, adults and veterans with disabilities expertly trained service dogs so the individuals can live with greater independence.
-Canine Companions also provides professionals working in healthcare, criminal justice, and educational, etc. settings Facility Dogs to engage with clients in stressful settings.
-Since its founding in 1975, 7,108 Service and Facility Dogs along with follow-up services have been provided at no cost to individuals and organizations.
+Canine Companions also provides professionals working in healthcare, criminal justice, and educational settings Facility Dogs to engage with clients in stressful settings.
+Since its founding in 1975, 7,608 Service and Facility Dogs have been provided to individuals and organizations at no cost, including follow-up services.

 The Big Idea